 Organizations can also implement other internal accounting controls, such as:

-- Periodic review of payroll, hours, and “ghost employees;”
+- Periodic review of payroll, hours to smoke out “ghost employees”

 Protect Your Accounting Systems with ZenGRC